 Add all these items to a medium pot or a small crock-pot.
 Add water to fill about halfway.
 Turn the burner on to low and let this simmer all day.
 If using a crock pot, set on low and let it freshen the air.
 Periodically check the water level and add water as needed.

-Variations: Try adding pine needles and fresh cranberries at Christmas time.
+Variations: Try adding pine needles and fresh cranberries during the holiday season.
 Use lemon and fresh mint for a light, summertime scent.
 Fresh lavender and oranges make a nice combination, too.

 Tip #3: Carpet Refresher